ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 };
 ```

-This function takes a string, the user’s input, and applies `.normalize("NFD")`.
+This function takes a string (the user’s input) and applies `.normalize("NFD")`.
 This command normalizes the input string using the "Normalization Form D" (NFD) algorithm, which separates base characters and diacritic markings.
 For example, "é" becomes "e" and ‘.
 Then the `.replace()` method replaces all diacritic marks with an empty string.
 The g flag ensures that all markings within the string are replaced.

 Now let’s add this `removeDiacritics` function and finish normalizing the user’s input: